albertRowett/blackjack/README.md

 The aim of this project was to improve my JavaScript proficiency through building a fun and visually-appealing online version of this classic casino game.
 While blackjack may seem like a relatively simple game at first glance, I thought its nuanced rules would pose an interesting challenge from a game logic perspective.

-I used HTML and Tailwind CSS for the visuals and plain JavaScript for the game logic and manipulation of visual elements.
+I used HTML and Tailwind CSS for the interface, and plain JavaScript for game logic and DOM manipulation.
 Foregoing a framework allowed me to focus on writing efficient game functions, while keeping the codebase simple and lightweight.

-The biggest challenge I faced was implementing the ability to ‘split’ hands, which required a substantial rewrite of the existing code.
+The biggest challenge I faced was implementing the ability to ‘split’ hands, which required substantial refactoring of the existing code.
 It was also my first time working with modals and CSS animations.

 I hope you enjoy my efforts; may the cards be in your favour!